"Seeing the Faces Is So Important" -- Experiences From Online Team Meetings on Commercial Virtual Reality Platforms: Method

 \section{Method}

 Over four months, from August until December 2020, we evaluated twelve weekly meetings on different platforms (see Table~\ref{table:ListOfMeetings} for an overview) by inviting the participants to fill out a questionnaire after each session.
-To investigate the participants' ratings of each meeting experience as well as their personal statements and impressions, we applied a mixed-method approach and collected quantitative and qualitative data.
+We used a mixed-method approach and collected quantitative and qualitative data to investigate the participants' ratings of each meeting experience and their personal impressions.